ednusi/MatPy/paper.md

 ---
 title: 'MatPy: A toolbox for intelligent material design, and automatic yield stress determination'
 tags:
 - materials
 - toolbox
 - design
 - stress
 - strain
 - nonconvex optimization
 - design
 authors:
 - name: Edward Alexander Nusinovich
  orcid: 0000-0002-7527-4474
  affiliation: 1
 - name: Sheng-Yen Li
  affiliation: 1
 - name: Steven P. Mates
  affiliation: 1
 - name: Carelyn Campbell
  affiliation: 1
 affiliations:
 - name: U.S. National Institute of Standards and Technology
  index: 1
 date: 3 March 2017
-  bibliography: paper.bib
 ---

   # Summary

-  A software package was designed that analyzes stored data files, visualizes the data, and applies optimization techniques to discover material parameters in phase-based models and statistical models that best fit the data.
-The data from the Kolsky Bar can be saved to a variety of data schemas, including but not limited to data and XML file schemas, and had to be parsed from each of these.
+  MatPy analyzes stored data files, visualizes the data, and applies optimization techniques to discover material parameters in phase-based models and statistical models that best fit the data.
+The data from the Kolsky Bar mechanical testing device can be saved to a variety of data schemas, including but not limited to .data and XML file schemas, and had to be parsed from each of these.
 Parsing these data schemas is a complex and nuanced task, because each data format comes with unique features in the representation of a set of data by a separate encoding mechanism.